henryhale/android-capacitor/README.md

 >It uses [capacitorjs](https://capacitorjs.com) to generate an Android app in **debug mode**.

 ## Motivation
+Today, there many web-based development environments like GitHub Codespaces, StackBlitz and more with GitHub intergration.
+Anyone can build & test websites on the go, whenever they are.
+You don't have to install anything.
+But you need a good internet connection.

+To build Android apps, you need to set up quite a number of tools and most importantly of all, a good pc (8GB RAM, 8GB disk space and more).
+Take a look at the recommended computer specifications on this page [here](https://developer.android.com/studio/install).

-Maybe you're building something awesome but on a resource-constrained device or limited environment, here's a solution.
+So if you are building something awesome but on a resource-constrained device or limited environment (internet cafe or school computer lab), here's a solution.
 Leverage GitHub Actions to build Android apps using [capacitorjs](https://capacitorjs.com).
 Download the app from GitHub Releases on mobile and enjoy :rocket:

 ## Usage
 1. First of all, add a build script in your `package.json` file, for example `vite build` while using [vite](https://vitejs.dev).

 2. Secondly, edit the [capacitor.config.ts](./capacitor.config.ts) file.